ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 So back to the original problem here.
 This resource is for some reason not cached by Fastly ( remember the `x-cache: MISS` we started with).
 But origin says this page can be cached for 1 day.
 How can that be?
-The likely reason is that this page also contains some ESI fragments and that one or more of these are not cachable.
+The likely reason is that this page also contains some ESI fragments and that one or more of these aren't cachable.

 So, first let's see if there are any ESIs here.
 We remove the `-IXGET` options (in order to see content of the response, not only headers) to curl and search for esi: